 Scholarships - This segment includes all funds designated as scholarships and the related donations, earnings, and disbursements for the various scholarship programs administered by VSAC, including endowments.
-The balance of this segment primarily represents unspent invested amounts in the Vermont Student Development Fund, Inc. (d/b/a the Vermont Scholarship Fund), which is a permanent endowment.
+The balance of this segment primarily represents unspent invested amounts in the Vermont Student Development Fund, Inc. (d/b/a the Vermont Scholarship Fund), which is comprised of permanent and termed endowments.